projectaligned/projectaligned.github.io/_pages/about.md

 @ [Sisu](https://sisudata.com/) 2019-Present:
 -----
 I joined [Sisu Data](https://sisudata.com/) to learn about data analytics techniques that work.
 I built the user-facing side of the platform.
 After a few months at Sisu, I began thinking more deeply about what we choose to optimize and why.
-I started building a spreadsheet of my own daily behavioral patterns and emotional states in order to understand what actions were correlated with positive and negative outcomes.
-After carefully aggregating this data for a couple of months I realized two things.
-The first is that I could actually learn useful insights about behaviors that are correlated with my actions.
-The second is that gathering the data was time consuming and tedious.
+I started building a spreadsheet of my daily behavioral patterns and emotional states to understand their correlations.
+After gathering and analyzing data manually for a couple of months, I decided to build a system.

 @ [Rigetti](https://en.wikipedia.org/wiki/Rigetti_Computing) 2017-2019:
 -----